VishalSonth/Machine-Learning-Model--3.1/README.md

-Hi there,

-Data science projects using machine Learning Algorithms.

-1)  Logistic Regression using iris Dataset :
+ Logistic Regression using iris Dataset